nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/automation/filtering-options-reference-page.md

     {{#> callout type='info' heading='How to get the path of a document'}}

-    You can easily get the path of a document in Nuxeo DM by watching its URL.
+    You can easily get the path of a document in Nuxeo Platform by watching its URL.

     For instance, if URL of the document is "https://myserverhost/nuxeo/nxpath/default/default-domain/workspaces/billing-activity-reports/2011/April", then path of the "April" folder is : `/default-domain/workspaces/billing-activity-reports/2011/April`.